-The Target of Evaluation (TOE) is the Infineon smartcard IC (Security Controller) M7794 A12 and G12 with optional RSA2048/4096 v1.02.013 EC v1.02.013 and Toolbox v1.02.013.
+The Target of Evaluation (TOE) is Infineon Technologies Security Controller M7793 A12 and G12 with optional RSA2048/4096 v1.02.010 or v1.02.013 or v2.00.002, EC v1.02.010 or v1.02.013 or v2.00.002 and Toolbox v1.02.010 or v1.02.013 or v2.00.002 libraries and with specific IC-dedicated software (compare table 2).
 The major components of the core system are the CPU, the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
+The TOE implements a 16-MByte linear addressable memory space, a simple scaleable Memory Management concept and a scaleable stack size.
+The flexible memory concept consists of ROM and SOLID FLASHTM NVM.
 The coprocessor block contains the processors for RSA/EC and 3DES/AES processing, while the peripheral block contains the random number generation and the external interfaces service.
-The peripheral block contains also the timers and a watchdog.
-All data of the memory block is encrypted, RAM and ROM are equipped with an error detection code and the Solid FlashTM (an Infineon Trade Mark and stands for Flash EEPROM technology) is equipped with an error correction code (ECC).
-The Security modules manage the alarms.
+The CPU accesses memory via the integrated Memory Encryption and Decryption unit (MED).
+The access rights of the application to the memories can be controlled via the memory management unit (MMU).
+Errors in RAM and ROM are automatically detected (EDC, Error Detection Code) in terms of the SOLID FLASHTM NVM 1-Bit-errors are also corrected (ECC, Error Correction Code).
+Security modules manage the alarms.
 Alarms may be triggered when the environmental conditions are outside the specified operational range.
 The block diagram of the TOE is shown in [6] and [7], Figure 1.
 The TOE comprises as one part the hardware of the smart card security controller in various configurations.